-Lac St-Louis weather can be different than that on land.
+The weather on Lake St. Louis weather can be different from the weather on shore.
 In early summer, it is cooler; in fall, it is often warmer.
 You may be exposed to wind, rain, spray, cold and heat, and strong direct and reflected sunlight.
 You must provide your own Transport Canada-approved life jacket, which must be worn at all times while on the water.
 If you’re uncertain about how to dress, ask your instructor about the day’s anticipated weather.

 For More Information, and to Enroll